Configure Spinnaker on AWS for Disaster Recovery

 - Activate the passive instance.

 - Set the replicas to more than 0.
-Ideally, this should be set to the same number of replicas that the active Spinnaker used.
+Ideally, this should be set to the same number of replicas that the active Armory used.

-- Change the DNS CNAME if it is not already pointing to the passive Spinnaker installation.
+- Change the DNS CNAME if it is not already pointing to the passive Armory installation.

-- If the Spinnaker that is not working is accessible, it should be deactivated
+- If the Armory that is not working is accessible, it should be deactivated

 Restoration time is dependent on the time it takes to restore the database, the Spinnaker services, and the time it takes to update DNS.
-The following services will also take some time to restore since Redis needs time to warm up the cache:
+Most Spinnaker services that fail should recover within a 10-minute timeframe.
+Clouddriver may take longer especially when at scale because it needs to reconnect to all configured cloud accounts.
+Note that services are limited to local resources, which are configured to be redundant (databases, nodes, etc.) or highly available.
+In addition to Clouddriver, the following services may also take additional time to restore since Redis needs time to warm up the cache:

 - Kubernetes Multi-AZ deployments Using Pod Anti-Affinity